Impossible Princess: Release

 In May 2003, Impossible Princess was remastered by Festival Mushroom in Australia and New Zealand, and BMG for European and UK regions, as a double CD album; the release contained a bonus disc featured remixes and three unreleased recordings: "Love Takes Over Me", "Tears", and "This Girl".
 The album re-instated the Impossible Princess title in Europe and the United Kingdom upon its re-release.
 In October 2022, 25 years after its original release, BMG released the album for the first time on vinyl.
 Using its original title Impossible Princess, the 25th Anniversary edition was reissued with three different coloured wax pressings and a limited edition Picture Disc variant.

-Because of constant delays in 1997, Mushroom Records premiered six of the album tracks—"Some Kind of Bliss", "Too Far", "Say Hey", "Limbo", "I Don't Need Anyone", and "Did It Again"—on a special sample compact disc in both Australia.
+Because of constant delays in 1997, Mushroom Records premiered six of the album tracks—"Some Kind of Bliss", "Too Far", "Say Hey", "Limbo", "I Don't Need Anyone", and "Did It Again"—on a special sample compact disc in Australia.
 Deconstruction conducted a similar promotional campaign in Europe and distributed six different songs on a sample cassette tape.
 Live and Other Sides was released accompanied by Australian releases of the album at HMV in 1998, with two unreleased Impossible Princess tracks, one unreleased Kylie Minogue track, and three live tracks.
 Another EP, Other Sides, featured the two B-sides, "Love Takes Over Me" and "Tears" and an unreleased Impossible Princess track, "Take Me with You".
 Minogue's fourth remix album, Mixes, includes singles from the album; it was released in the UK in August 1998.
 In Australia, the remix album was replaced by Impossible Remixes, featuring the previously unreleased "Breathe (TNT Club Mix)".
 Several album tracks and three unreleased tracks from Impossible Princess appear on Hits+ (2000) released in Europe.